I've been dependent on a lot of substances over the years.

 And high doses of vitamin C have been shown to increase endorphin levels, decrease opioid use, and reduce the withdrawal syndrome of heroin addicts (58).

 The chronic administration of vitamin C may also prevent the development of tolerance and physical dependence on morphine (59, 69).

-When I weened off antidepressants, I took large doses of vitamin C every day.
+When I weened off psychiatric medication, I took large doses of vitamin C every day.
 By large doses, I mean about 10 grams spread throughout the day.
 I noticed it reduced stress and helped calm me down.

 Various studies show that vitamin C reduces stress and anxiety and decreases the severity of depression (62-67).

 And other research shows that long-term vitamin C deficiency contributes to nervousness and emotional instability, and there was a 35% reduction in mood disturbance in hospitalized patients after vitamin C treatment (60, 61).